veniamin-ilmer/veniamin-ilmer.github.io/city_life.md

 ## New York City, NY

-Duration of Stay: On and off at different parts of NY for about 10 years.
+**Duration of Stay**: On and off at different parts of NY for about 12 years.

-### Setting

 Most people work in Manhattan, however Manhattan is very expensive to live in, so most people live in the surrounding area.
 The surrounding area (Brooklyn, Queens, Bronx, Staten Island, Long Island, and half of New Jersey), can be considered a suburb of Manhattan.